-Note: Non-audit fees are mainly research and development expenditures, deducting tax consulting, transfer pricing fees, special transfer pricing professional review and group master files.
+Note: Non-audit fees are mainly research and development expenditures, deducting tax consulting, transfer pricing fees, group master files.

 - 1. If the accounting firm is changed and the audit fee paid in the year of change is lower than the audit fee paid in the previous year before the change, the amount of the audit fee before and after the change and the reasons shall be disclosed: the Company has not changed the accounting firm. - 2.
 If the audit fee is reduced by more than 10% compared to the previous year, it shall disclose the amount, proportion, and reason for the reduction of the audit fee: